kontainapp/km/cloud/k8s/knative/performance/readme.md

 ## Mako stub

+Information on mako can be found [here](https://github.com/google/mako).

 Knative benchmark uses mako as a database and dashboard.
 The real mako service is only accessible to to Google internal people, so `mako-stub` is used.
+The stub will store the results locally to be retrived later instead of sending to the mako service.
 The code is located at `https://github.com/knative/pkg/tree/master/test/mako/stub-sidecar`.

 ## `ko` tools
 Knative projects uses `ko` tools extensively.
 Many of the services are